 Doctoral Program in Public Administration

 We will empower you to establish a strong intellectual identity.
 You will be introduced to different knowledge traditions and become thoroughly immersed in the discourse of public administration and its integration of theory and practice.
 We foster a culture of openness where the process of knowledge creation among students is a common enterprise.
-As our students move through the Ph.D. program, they have opportunities to teach and to work hand-in-hand with faculty.
-When they graduate, they are prepared to understand and help solve public problems whether as an academic or as a practitioner.
+As our students move through the Ph.D. program, they have opportunities to teach and to work one-on-one with faculty.
+When you graduate, you will be prepared to understand and help solve public problems whether as an academic or as a practitioner.

 Structure of the Curriculum

 Doctoral study requires a tenacious commitment to the advancement of knowledge.
 This ideal is reflected in the level of difficulty of the course work, exams and dissertation process.
-Students can expect rich and intense subject matter interaction with faculty and fellow students.
-A successful dissertation defense is the pinnacle of these expectations for high academic achievement, content expertise and intellectual complexity.
+Students can expect rich and intense subject matter, and interaction with faculty and fellow students.
+A successful dissertation defense is the pinnacle of expectations for high academic achievement, content expertise and intellectual complexity.

 The practice of public administration occurs within a diverse and democratic society.
 Democratic practice equally informs the day-to-day management and delivery of public services as well as broader debates over public purposes.
 Knowledge of democratic governance is emphasized throughout the curriculum.
-Students gain intensive knowledge of the Federalist and Anti-Federalist debates, the historic tension between democracy and bureaucracy, the role of the public interest, competing theories of democracy and their relationship to administrative accountability and public participation, to name just a few of these core concepts.
+Students gain knowledge the historic tension between democracy and bureaucracy, the role of the public interest, competing theories of democracy and their relationship to administrative accountability and public participation, to name just a few of these core concepts.

 Our Campus.
 Otherwise Known as Omaha.